-If you’re dealing with natural light indoors, we’re mostly talking about light that has entered through a window, whether the subject is near one or not.
+If you’re dealing with indoor photography lighting, we’re mostly talking about light coming through a window.
+Whether the subject is near one or not.

-Part of the reason why these photos look so soft is because the photographer is stuck using a wider aperture than they would have liked to in order to capture enough light for a well exposed picture.
+Part of the reason why these photos look so soft is that the photographer is stuck using a wider aperture.
+This is because they need to capture enough light for a well-exposed picture.

 The photo below was set to f/2.8, which was all the way open on my lens.
-You can tell that it was very naturally lit, although I would have preferred some lighter conditions.
+You can tell that it was very naturally lit.
+I still would have preferred some lighter conditions.

-A common mistake in beginner photographers is to think that they can’t go out shooting when it’s raining or overcast for fear of bad photos.
+A common mistake beginners make is thinking that they can’t go out shooting when it’s raining or overcast.

-Take the photo below for example: it evokes feelings such as bleakness, coldness, desolateness etc. These are feelings that prove a lot harder to evoke in bright sun.
+Take the photo below for example.
+It evokes feelings such as bleakness and coldness.
+These are feelings that prove a lot harder to evoke in bright sun.

 The similarity between the colour of the sky and sea on an overcast day gives this photo a lot of its strength.

-Always check the weather forecast before you go out shooting because, if there’s going to be rain followed by some bright sunshine, this is a great time to shoot landscapes in which shadows cast by the clouds can be captured.
+Always check the weather forecast before you go out shooting.
+If there’s going to be rain followed by some bright sunshine, this is a great time to shoot landscapes.
+Here, shadows cast by the clouds can be captured.

-No matter the weather, photos taken under evening light hidden from the sun all start to look very similar.
+No matter the weather, photos taken under evening light all start to look very similar.
 Not only do the brightness and dynamics change but so does the colour.

-When the sky bounces light off the surfaces on the ground, the colour of the entire scene starts to change, demonstrated in the photo below which was shot on a slightly overcast evening before the sun went down.
+When the sky bounces light off the surfaces on the ground, the colour of the entire scene starts to change.
+This is shown in the photo below.
+I shot this on a slightly overcast evening, just before the sun went down.

-If you find yourself in unfavourable lighting conditions, whether you’re using the sun or the flash on your camera, always try to diffuse the light by whatever means possible.
+If you find yourself in unfavourable photography lighting conditions, using the sun or the flash on your camera, always try to diffuse the light by whatever means possible.

-There are countless ways of doing this but I thought I’d show you one of my favourite techniques: I like to use the woods.
-The leaves reduce the amount of light reaching your subject while still providing gaps for direct light.
+There are countless ways of doing this but I thought I’d show you one of my favourite techniques.
+I like to use the woods.
+The leaves reduce the amount of light reaching your subject.
+But they still provide gaps for direct light.

-In my photo below, the woods were well protected from the harsh sun but still allowed enough light through to illuminate the woods.
+In my photo below, the woods were well protected from the harsh sun.
+But they still allowed enough light through to illuminate the woods.

-The model positioned herself by a tree and stretched her legs out so that they were lit by the ambient light of the woods.
-She leaned her face forward to a point where the light was shining directly on to it, producing a very soft, diffused effect.
+The model positioned herself by a tree and stretched her legs out, lit by the ambient light of the woods.
+She leaned forward so the light was shining on to her face, producing a diffused effect.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: